 I completed my PhD in Social Anthropology under the supervision of Dr. Perveez Mody at Queens’ College, Cambridge in 2018.
 My doctoral research was based on 14 months of fieldwork in Malaysia and Southern Thailand, where I studied love, cross-border marriage, and polygyny.

 After taking a brief hiatus from academia to travel through East Africa, the Middle East, and Australia, I returned to Europe in the summer of 2018 to begin my postdoctoral research career in Leiden.

-I hold a Bachelor of Arts (First Class Honours) in Anthropology & French Studies from the University of Western Australia, with a semester of exchange at Sciences Po Paris.
+I hold a Bachelor of Arts (First Class Honours) in Anthropology & French from the University of Western Australia, with a semester of exchange at Sciences Po Paris.

 A native of Johor, Malaysia, with a nomadic upbringing in South Asia & West Africa.